 The machine has been independently validated by Public Health England’s Biosafety Investigation Unit at Porton Down.
-Tests reported >log6 reduction of microorganisms associated with HAIs.
+Tests reported >log6 reduction of microorganisms associated with HAIs including C. difficile.

 ProXcide also prompts operators to work through an electronic process check sheet before every process, so staff and patients are never put in danger.
-In-built cameras allow the operator to remotely check for safe and effective process setup.
-A failsafe function ensures rapid reduction of hydrogen peroxide concentration in the event of technical issues.
-The failsafe is automatically triggered if motion sensors on the ProXcide unit detect entry to the treatment space.
+Safety triggers are built in that detect any issues with the dispersal cycle and motion, such as premature entry into the room, which projects audible and visual alarms.
+An emergency stop button is also part of the detachable process monitor.
+A failsafe function ensures rapid reduction of hydrogen peroxide concentration in the event of technical issues or if motion is detected in the treatment space.